charlie-vf/genshin-blog-project/README.md

 - Bootstrap - site responsiveness and extra design features
 - Summernote - used on post creation forms for content styling
 - Crispy Forms - used on create and edit forms
-- Cloudinary - image storage
+- Cloudinary - cloud-based storage
 - ElephantSQL - database URL
 - Google Fonts - provided the Roboto and Lato fonts
 - Color Mind - generated color palettes
 - Font Awesome - icons for likes and comments
+- Figma - generated wireframe
 - StartBootstrap - provided Grayscale template which I took various styling code from
+- GitPod - development workspace
 - Git - version control using GitPod terminal to commit and push to GitHub
 - GitHub - store for website's code and content
 - Heroku - hosting platform